mapprotocol/docs/architecture/3layer.md

 ## Protocol Layer - Construct the CORE of Omnichain Network Infrastructure: Verification Finality Network and dApp Deployment

-- Consists of: MAP Relay Chain, Light-Client deployed on each chain, and inter-chain Maintainer Program to update and maintain Light-Client status.
+- Consists of: MAPO Chain, Light-Client deployed on each chain, and inter-chain Maintainer Program to update and maintain Light-Client status.
-- MAP Relay Chain proactively extends and supports heterogeneous blockchains' features in virtual machine, which construct a gas-efficient Light-Client verification network.
+- MAPO Chain proactively extends and supports heterogeneous blockchains' features in virtual machine, which construct a gas-efficient Light-Client verification network.
 - Light-Client deployed on each chain has the characteristics of independent self-verification and verification finality, which becomes the verification network for cross-chain assets and data.
 - The Maintainer is an independent inter-chain program responsible for updating the status of Light Clients.
 The mechanism of the Light-client assures the invalidity of malicious attacks from maintainer.